peytonshow/MC-Long-Run/readme.md

 MATERIAL PROGRESSION CHANGES
 * Each material has been tweaked to varying degrees to complement progression.
-    * Wood -> Abysmal durability, very abundant.
+    * Wood Armor -> Abysmal durability, very abundant.
-    * Leather -> More efficient and versatile recipes.
+    * Leather Armor -> More efficient and versatile recipes.
-    * Stone -> Same durability as wood, but all stone tools benefit from unbreaking II, how long they last is somewhat random.
+    * Stone Tools -> Same durability as wood, but all stone tools benefit from unbreaking II, how long they last is somewhat random.
     * Chainmail -> Craftable using leather & chains.
 Less durable, but equal protection to iron.
     * Iron -> Armor provides 1 toughness, worse enchantability.
 Iron equipment can be recycled with minor losses.
 Found deeper underground.
-    * Gold -> High enchantability, equal protection to diamond.
-Slightly worse durability than iron.
+    * Gold -> Equal protection to diamond.
+Slightly better durability than iron.
 Insane enchantability.
     * Diamond -> Mostly the same, not as enchantable.
 Sub-optimal enchantability.
     * Netherite -> Provides more protection on armor.
 Abysmal enchantability.
 Easier to gain scrap.
+* New Materials
+    * Electrum -> Doesn't suffer from weight-related speed penalties and increases movement speed.
+Tools do higher damage at higher speeds.
+    * Knight Armor -> Perfected Iron.
+Insane durability, and boosts the strength of nearby pets.

 -----------------------------------------------------------------------------------------------------------------